Limburan/Limburan.github.io/_pages/contact.md

 author_profile: true
 ---

-I'f you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz(at)gmail.com
+If you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz(at)gmail.com